Superconducting instabilities in a spinful Sachdev-Ye-Kitaev model

-Building on these ideas, in this work we propose a simple model for correlated superconductivity with rich phenomenology, where the superconducting correlations are instead generated directly by disordered SYK-type fermionic interactions~\cite{Chowdhury2020a, Chowdhury2020b}.
-It consists of a pair of coupled complex SYK models~\cite{SY1993, Sachdev2015, Gu2020} with random two-body interactions that are constrained by an anti-unitary time reversal symmetry, and can thus be regarded as a \emph{spinful} generalization of the SYK model.
-This model is inspired by recent work on a related but subtly different symmetry setting, where two cSYK models are instead related by a unitary symmetry~\cite{maldacena2018,Klebanov2019, Sahoo2020, Klebanov2020}, and which hosts both (gapped) symmetry-broken and (gapless) non-Fermi liquid phases with a holographic interpretation.
+Building on these ideas, in this work we introduce a simple model for correlated superconductivity with rich phenomenology, where the superconducting correlations are instead generated directly by disordered SYK-type fermionic interactions~\cite{Chowdhury2020a, Chowdhury2020b}.
+It consists of a pair of coupled complex SYK (cSYK) models~\cite{SY1993, Sachdev2015, Gu2020} with random two-body interactions that are constrained by an anti-unitary time reversal symmetry, and can thus be regarded as a \emph{spinful} generalization of the SYK model.
+This is inspired by recent work on a related but subtly different symmetry setting, where two SYK models are instead related by a unitary symmetry~\cite{maldacena2018,Klebanov2019, Sahoo2020, Klebanov2020, Garcia-Garcia2021}, and which hosts both (gapped) symmetry-broken and (gapless) non-Fermi liquid phases with a holographic interpretation.

-In analogy with the results of these works, at low temperature the spinful SYK model exhibits a spontaneous breaking of a U(1) symmetry -- however, rather than the breaking of an \emph{axial} U(1) symmetry leading a ``traversable wormhole" phase~\cite{Sahoo2020, Klebanov2020}, the \emph{global} U(1) symmetry is instead broken, driving the system to a correlated spin-singlet superconducting phase.
-This superconductor shows an enhanced gap ratio compared to the BCS prediction~\cite{Patel2018a}, and might also exhibit connections to holography.
-It is separated by a first-order transition from an SYK non-Fermi liquid, in the vicinity of which a \emph{gapless} superconducting phase is stabilized (see a schematic low-temperature phase diagram in Fig.~\ref{fig:phasediagram}).
-Both superconducting phases are shown to be stable to weakly breaking the anti-unitary symmetry, where the SC order parameter coexists with a finite magnetization.
+In analogy with the results of these works, at low temperature the spinful SYK model shows the spontaneous breaking of a U(1) symmetry.
+However, rather than the breaking of an \emph{axial} U(1) symmetry leading to a ``traversable wormhole" phase~\cite{Sahoo2020, Klebanov2020, Garcia-Garcia2021}, the \emph{global} U(1) symmetry is instead broken, driving the system to a correlated spin-singlet superconducting phase.
+This superconductor shows an enhanced gap ratio compared to the BCS prediction, and might also exhibit connections to holography.
+It is separated by a first-order transition from an SYK non-Fermi liquid, in the vicinity of which a \emph{gapless} superconducting phase, characterized by a finite magnetization, is stabilized upon applying a Zeeman field $B$ (see a schematic low-temperature phase diagram in Fig.~\ref{fig1}).
+Using a lattice construction with spinful SYK models at each site we compute the equilibrium transport properties of the two SC phases, finding sharp qualitative differences in their supercurrent-phase relations.

 \emph{The model. --} We consider a variant of the SYK model that consists of a (0+1)-dimensional ``quantum dot" with a large number $N$ of degrees of freedom, each coming in two flavors $a= \up, \down$.
 We assume all-to-all, random interactions between degrees of freedom of the same flavor, described by the complex SYK Hamiltonian